jithin2277/ClinicToCloud/README.md

 * Used AutoMapper to Map Entity object to the Model object
 * I wish I had time for TDD
 * Wrote Unit tests after I was done working on both projects
+* Wish had time for Docker testing also